Newsgrouper Help

 groups are the most active, in three categories:

-- Top ten groups most read here - the groups most read by users on this site
+- Top twenty groups most read here - the groups most read by users on this site

 - Top twenty groups with most posts globally - the groups with the most new posts in the past few weeks from any source